Significant figures

-A zero after a decimal (e.g., 1.0) is significant, and care should be used when appending such a decimal of zero.
+A zero after a decimal point (e.g., 1.0) is significant, and care should be used when appending such a decimal of zero.
 Thus, in the case of 1.0, there are two significant figures, whereas 1 (without a decimal) has one significant figure.

 Among a number's significant digits, the most significant digit is the one with the greatest exponent value (the leftmost significant digit/figure), while the least significant digit is the one with the lowest exponent value (the rightmost significant digit/figure).
 For example, in the number "123" the "1" is the most significant digit, representing hundreds (10^{2}), while the "3" is the least significant digit, representing ones (10^{0}).

 To avoid conveying a misleading level of precision, numbers are often rounded.
-For instance, it would create false precision to present a measurement as 12.34525 kg when the measuring instrument only provides accuracy to the nearest gram (0.001 kg).
-In this case, the significant figures are the first five digits (1, 2, 3, 4, and 5) from the leftmost digit, and the number should be rounded to these significant figures, resulting in 12.345 kg as the accurate value.
-The rounding error (in this example, 0.00025 kg = 0.25 g) approximates the numerical resolution or precision.
+For instance, it would create false precision to present a measurement as 12345.25 g when the measuring instrument only provides accuracy to the nearest gram.
+In this case, the significant figures are the first five digits (1, 2, 3, 4, and 5) from the leftmost digit, and the number should be rounded to these significant figures, resulting in 12345 g as the reliable value.
+The rounding error (in this example, 0.25 g) approximates the numerical resolution or precision.
 Numbers can also be rounded for simplicity, not necessarily to indicate measurement precision, such as for the sake of expediency in news broadcasts.

 Significance arithmetic encompasses a set of approximate rules for preserving significance through calculations.
 More advanced scientific rules are known as the propagation of uncertainty.

 Radix 10 (base-10, decimal numbers) is assumed in the following.
 (See Unit in the last place for extending these concepts to other bases.)